-The NIC (Network Interface Controller) LED connection for LAN port 1 is located on pins 11 and 12 of JF1, and the LED connection for LAN Port 2 is on Pins 9 and 10.
-Attach the NIC LED cables here to display network activity.
+The NIC (Network Interface Controller) LED connection for LAN port 2 and LAN port 1 are located on pins 9/10 and 11/12 of JF1 respectively.
+Attach an LED indicator to this header to display network activity.

-HDD LED/UID Switch
+HDD LED

-The HDD LED/UID Switch connection is located on pins 13 and 14 of JF1.
-Attach a cable to Pin 14 to show hard drive activity status.
-Attach a cable to Pin 13 to use UID switch.
+The HDD LED connection is located on pins 13 and 14 of JF1.
+Attach a cable here to show hard drive activity status.